Microsoft-USEduAzure/workshops/website-migration/readme.md

     ![](images/52.png)

+1. In the YAML editor, place your cursor at the bottom of the file to add new tasks

-1. In the yaml editor, click enter to add new lines, then in the tasks selector, type in the word "artifact" and click on Publish Build Artifacts.
-Leave all defaults and click Add
+1. In the tasks selector, type in the word "artifact" and click on **Publish Build Artifacts**.
+Leave all defaults and click **Add**

     ![](images/53.png)

 1. You should see a new task added to the YAML file.
-Click Save and the build will be queued for execution
+Click **Save** and the build will be queued for execution

     ![](images/54.png)

 ## [Azure Pipelines Release](azure-pipelines-release)

-To complete our CI/CD automation, we'll configure a continuous delivery pipeline.
+To complete our CI/CD automation, we'll configure a continuous delivery pipeline which will take our published artifacts and deploy to Azure App Service

-1. In Azure DevOps, click on Pipelines then Releases.
-Click on New pipeline
+1. In Azure DevOps, click on **Pipelines** then **Releases**.
+Click on **New pipeline**

     ![](images/55.png)

-1. We'll be deploying to Azure App Service
+1. Click **Apply** button for **Azure App Service deployment**

     ![](images/56.png)